-South Africa hosted the launch of the African Union (AU), a step towards further unification of Africa in pursuit of socioeconomic development, the Organisation of African Unity (OAU) having fulfilled its mandate to liberate Africa.
-President Mbeki chaired the AU for its founding year, handing over the chair to President Joaquim Chissano of Mozambique in July 2003.
-Through the New Partnership for Africa's Development (NEPAD), the development programme of the AU, South Africa works with the rest of the continent and its partners in the industrialised world for the development and regeneration of the African continent.
+South Africa hosted the launch in 2002 of the African Union (AU), a step towards further unification of Africa in pursuit of socio-economic development, the Organisation of African Unity having fulfilled its mandate to liberate Africa.
+President Mbeki chaired the AU for its founding year, handing over the chair to President Joaquim Chissano of Mozambique in

+July 2003.
+In 2004, the AU decided that South Africa should host the Pan-African Parliament and it met for its second session in South Africa, the first time on South African soil in September of that year.